ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 Dear reader, you can likely see why this becomes a problem when you have a system that becomes older than a few years, or you have a package manager running for said systems running for any length of time.
 Everybody has to agree in perpetuity, all the time, from the time someone settles that implementation's global table onward.
 And that really means whoever gets there first wins, not whoever has the best idea or works the hardest to improve their runtime.
 This is why Victor Zverovich found it easy to kick the C and C++ standard libraries's butts:

-> Even formatting such simple things as hour:minute with format string compilation in {fmt} can be almost 10x faster than ostringstream and ~2.5x faster than printf =)
+> Even formatting such simple things as hour:minute with format string compilation in {fmt} can be almost 10x faster than `ostringstream` and ~2.5x faster than `printf` =)
 >
 > Victor Zverovich, [September 3rd, 2021](https://twitter.com/vzverovich/status/1433864884190527489)

 If we can never improve what we have without fear of binary break - on top of actual source-breaking changes - it doesn't matter how carefully people craft design, because someone can and will always be able to completely outstrip that body of work, even if theoretically you could do better under the old design constraints.
-As the system becomes larger, bug-compatibility becomes more important than performance or correctness, and serving your life up on the alter of 50 year old design decisions becomes harder to resist with each progressively larger system rolled on top of another.
+As the system becomes larger, bug-compatibility becomes more important than performance or correctness, and serving your life up on the altar of 50 year old design decisions becomes harder to resist with each progressively larger system rolled on top of another.

 The same thing happened with Nested Functions in C, too.